Search the Health Library

 Patient Advocate Foundation

 Provides patient services by telephone, email, or web chat to those in need that fall under the scope of PAF services.
 Professional staff members intervene by making conference calls when needed, assisting with appeals to insurance companies or the Social Security Administration, negotiating with providers in medical debt situations or securing access to care.
-The PAF staff strives for positive resolutions whenever possible.

 A community of peer support and advocacy for AYAs with cancer, designed to connect and empower AYAs and help them access support and resources.